Secret police: South Korea

 The Korean Central Intelligence Agency or KCIA is a secret police agency which acted extra-judicially and was involved in such activities as kidnapping a presidential candidate and the assassination of Park Chung-hee, among other things.

 Syria

-The General Intelligence Directorate or the GID was the secret police organization of the Assad regime which ruled Syria that suppressed the people until it disbanded in December 2024 during the Syrian Revolution with a popular uprising against the dictator Bashar al-Assad when he fled to Russia that night.
+The General Intelligence Directorate or the GID was the secret police organization of the Assad regime which ruled Ba'athist Syria that repressed political dissidence and aided in the hunting for anti-Assad rebels until it was dissolved in December 2024 during the 2024 Syrian Rebel Offensives against Syrian Government forces.
+It culminated in the toppling of President Bashar al-Assad when he was forced to flee to Russia when Damascus was encircled by rebel forces.

 Taiwan

-In Taiwan, the National Security Bureau, established in 1954, is the regime's main intelligence agency.
+In Taiwan, the National Security Bureau, established in 1954, was the regime's main intelligence agency.
 The Taiwan Garrison Command acted as a secret police/national security body which existed as a branch of the Republic of China Armed Forces.
 The agency was established at the end of World War II and operated throughout the Cold War.
 It was disbanded on 1 August 1992.
 It was responsible for suppressing activities viewed as promoting democracy and Taiwan independence.